Yonea21/starter-academic/content/post/weeklyupdate/index.md

 09/15/21 - 09/17/21
 ======================
-On wednseday we had a Briefing with Melanie to get an overview about the upcoming .Next event.
+On wednseday we had a Briefing with Melanie to get an overview about the upcoming DotNext event.
+Xavier and I became responsible for its organisation.
+On top of that we also got the responsibility for Emma.
+She is a 14 year old girl that wants to get to know Amanox.
+From her school she got the task to find a company that shows her around and introduces her to her dreamjob.
+She chose IT.
+In two days Xavier and I are planning her programm and tasks she'll do here.
+That's kind of a challenge.
+Challenge accepted.
+In real life, as an adult you sometimes are confronted with such stressful situations with clients perhaps.